ionic-team/stencil-site/docs/guides/publishing.md

 define('my-custom-component', MyCustomComponent)
 ```

-To ensure that the right entry file is loaded when importing the project, define the following fields in your `package.json`:
+To ensure that the right entry file is loaded when importing the project, define different [exports fields](https://nodejs.org/api/packages.html#exports) in your `package.json`:

 ```json
 {